Sarah Rothenberg Artistic Director

 Hailed as “reliably adventurous” by the Washington Post and “perennially thoughtful” by The New Yorker’s Alex Ross, DACAMERA is internationally recognized as a leading producer and presenter of chamber music and jazz, committed to bringing its audiences transformative musical experiences.
 Presenting an annual subscription series in Houston’s downtown Theater District and at The Menil Collection, DACAMERA brings the world’s leading artists to Houston, and continually evolves new and meaningful ways of presenting music.

 Under the artistic direction of pianist Sarah Rothenberg since 1994, DACAMERA programs create connections among musical genres, art forms and ideas; between people and places; between the past and the present.
-The diversity of its commissioning history reflects the organization’s values, with almost 40 new works from such composers as Matthew Aucoin, Shih-hui Chen, Gabriela Lena Frank, Vijay Iyer, Jason Moran, Tobias Picker, Kaija Saariaho, Wayne Shorter and Charles Wuorinen.
+The diversity of its commissioning history reflects the organization’s values, with over 40 new works from such composers as Matthew Aucoin, Shih-hui Chen, Gabriela Lena Frank, Vijay Iyer, Jason Moran, Tobias Picker, Kaija Saariaho, Wayne Shorter, Tyshawn Sorey and Charles Wuorinen.
+The 24-25 season included the world premiere of composer Roscoe Mitchell’s Metropolis Trilogy, co-commissioned by DACAMERA and performed by flutist Emi Ferguson, the Immanuel Wilkins Quartet and Ruckus.
+Recent seasons included the premieres of Kendrick Scott’s DACAMERA-commissioned Unearthed, memorializing the Sugar Land 95; composer Tyshawn Sorey’s Monochromatic Light (Afterlife), a finalist for the 2023 Pulitzer Prize in Music; Etienne Charles’s Earth Tones and Music for New Bodies by Matthew Aucoin and Peter Sellars.
+DACAMERA-commissioned works have gone on to be performed at The Aspen Music Festival and School, Big Ears, Lincoln Center for the Performing Arts, Park Avenue Armory, SFJAZZ and Tanglewood.

-DACAMERA’s Education and Community Initiatives have received national attention for its Young Artist Program, a professional development program for outstanding musicians that emphasizes community advocacy and brings Young Artist-teachers into classrooms, introducing music into STEM and humanities lessons.
-Free community performances include Stop, Look and Listen! concerts at The Menil Collection, with music curated for the changing art exhibitions; A Little Day Music, the city’s longest-running free series; jazz concerts at Discovery Green; and, in 2018, Beethoven for All, presenting the complete Beethoven string quartets throughout Houston in free performances.
+DACAMERA’s Education and Community Initiatives have received national attention for its Young Artist Program, a professional development program for outstanding musicians that emphasizes community advocacy and brings Young Artist into classrooms for Music Encounters, teaching core subjects through a musical lens.
+Music in Medicine takes Young Artists into young people’s hospital rooms for bedside performances.
+Free community performances include Stop, Look and Listen! concerts at The Menil Collection, with music curated for the changing art exhibitions; A Little Day Music, the city’s longest-running free series; jazz concerts at Miller Outdoor Theatre; and, in 2018 and 2023, Beethoven for All, presenting Beethoven string quartets and piano sonatas throughout Houston in free performances.

 DACAMERA produced recordings include a critically-acclaimed disc on the prestigious ECM label, featuring Morton Feldman’s Rothko Chapel and works of Satie and John Cage; and an all-Kaija Saariaho disc on Ondine featuring the DACAMERA-commissioned Sombre.
 Previous recordings include Heartsounds: The Chamber Music of George Tsontakis on Koch and chamber works by Charles Wuorinen, including the DACAMERA-commissioned Ashberyana, on Naxos.
 Another DACAMERA commission, Tobias Picker’s Quintet, performed by Sarah Rothenberg and the Brentano String Quartet, appears on the 2014 CD Invisible Lilacs on Tzadik.